 2. Have China and Spain actually recognized and enforced each other’s judgments?

 China has not yet recognized and enforced any Spanish judgment.
 More specifically, Chinese courts have not yet accepted any application for recognition and enforcement of Spanish judgments.

 Spain’s recognition of Chinese judgments remains to be seen.

 3. Which Spanish judgments can be recognized and enforced in China?

-According to Article 17 of the Treaty, the civil and commercial judgments already confirmed by Spain can be recognized and enforced in China.
+According to Article 17 of the Treaty, Spanish civil and commercial judgments, the part concerning civil compensation in criminal judgments, and judicial settlement statements can be recognized and enforced in China.
 However, judgments involving losses caused by bankruptcy or winding-up proceedings and losses caused by nuclear energy cannot be recognized and enforced in China.

-In addition, according to the new rules implemented by China’s Supreme People’s Court in 2022:
+In addition, according to the PRC Bankruptcy Law and the new rules implemented by China’s Supreme People’s Court in 2022:

 - If the bankruptcy judgment does not involve the above-mentioned compensation for losses, it can be recognized and enforced in China.

-- The relevant judgments of intellectual property cases, unfair competition cases and anti-monopoly cases cannot be recognized and enforced in China due to the geographical attributes and particularity thereof.
+- The relevant judgments of unfair competition cases and anti-monopoly cases are unlikely to be recognized and enforced in China due to the geographical attributes and particularity thereof.

 4. If Chinese courts can recognize and enforce my judgments, how will the Chinese court review the judgment concerned?

 Chinese courts usually do not conduct a substantive review on foreign judgments.
 In other words, Chinese courts would not examine whether foreign judgments make mistakes in fact-finding and application of law.

 Chinese courts will refuse to recognize the applicant’s foreign judgment under the following circumstances, specifically as follows: